giotto-ai/giotto-ph/README.rst

 If you use ``giotto-ph`` in a scientific publication, we would appreciate citations to the following paper:

-   `giotto-ph: A Python Library for High-Performance Computation of Persistent Homology of Vietoris--Rips Filtrations <https://arxiv.org/abs/2107.05412>`_, Burella Pérez *et al*, arXiv:2107.05412, 2021.
+   `giotto-ph: A Python Library for High-Performance Computation of Persistent Homology of Vietoris–Rips Filtrations <https://arxiv.org/abs/2107.05412>`_, Burella Pérez *et al*, arXiv:2107.05412, 2021.

 You can use the following BibTeX entry: